 Write clear and concise tests

 • Single responsibility: Each test should focus on verifying a single behavior or functionality.
-Avoid testing multiple aspects in one test case.
+This way, tests are easy to maintain and provide a very specific signal when they fail.
+Avoid testing multiple aspects of an application in one test case.

-• Avoid complex logic: Keep logic within the test to a minimum.
-If complex setup or assertions are needed, consider creating a Module.
+• Avoid complex logic: Keep complex logic within the test to a minimum.
+If many interactive steps are needed to setup the correct state, consider creating a Module so that the logic can be reused across multiple tests.

 Make sure to always follow best practices for describing elements and writing assertions.